hsingyen/Particle-Mesh/README.md

 # Particle Mesh Simulation for 3D Self-Gravitating Systems

 This project implements a 3D Particle Mesh (PM) simulation for modeling the gravitational evolution of particles in a periodic cubic domain.
-It is developed as part of the final project for a Computational Astrophysics course.
 The code uses FFT-based solvers to compute the gravitational potential, supports multiple mass deposition schemes, and includes basic symplectic integrators for evolving particle orbits.

 ---